jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

   * Changed interface: Method `createWritableAccount()`: Deprecated old variant without arguments, introduced new variants with arguments.
   * Setting file info "last modified" just before writing out file.

+* `KMyMoney(Writable)TransactionSplit(Impl)`:
+   * Removed "formatted for HTML" methods -- don't see a real need for it, and even if there was one, then it would belong elsewhere (still thinking of removing the "formatted (without HTML)" methods as well; I see them in the grey area).
+   * Renamed methods in writable variant: `setMemo()` instead of `setDescription()` (for consistency with read-only variant).

 * Significantly improved overall test coverage, esp. in write-branch.

 * Various minor changes, cleaning and improving code.